Saltwater Fishing Rigs for

 Most of the popular bait rigs - flapper rigs, pulley rigs, wishbone rigs, clip-down rigs etc - are all derivatives of these basic rig patterns and are designed to place the bait on the seabed, where the fish would expect to find it.

 All the popular paternoster and ledger rig variations apply here, but most bottom fishing rigs designed for boat fishing feature longer hook traces than would be practical for surf fishing rigs.
-This is because these boat rigs can be lowered to the seabed without tangling, where the long traces will flutter around enticingly in the tide.

 One exception is the conger rig, which should always present the bait fixed firmly to the seabed.
 Conger eels seem keener to hunt down your bait by its scent alone, and show little enthusiasm for chasing it around.

-Read more about Bottom Fishing Rigs...
+Read more about Boat Fishing Rigs...

 The essence of a good surf fishing rig is not only that it must present your bait enticingly on the seabed, but also that it must:~